sharad461/nepali-abstractive-summarization/README.md

 ## Usage
 Web scraping was done with the Scrapy Python package.
 The spiders are inside the `spiders` folder.

 A comprehensive guide to creating the dataset using these scripts will be provided soon.
-A link to the dataset will also be added soon.
+The processed headlines dataset can be found [here](https://drive.google.com/open?id=1L56k0zonMk6XpelKAXPm45wCmt-9pS3x).

 ## Sample Summaries